How to use stainless steel pans – FAQ

 - Grease an uncoated frying pan thoroughly before each use, but only once the pan has been heated.

-- Add a generous amount of cooking oil or butter to the pan.
-Wait until the butter starts foaming, and turn down the heat.
+- Add a generous amount of cooking oil or butter to the pan and spread evenly.

 - An uncoated frying pan is ideal for browning food at higher temperatures, giving the food a crispy surface.
 But remember not to go overboard; lowering the temperature prevents the food from sticking.